arcxp-ce-support/Fusion-Training-User-Stories/README.md

 1. Create a new file called default.jsx in the `components/chains` directory

-2. In this file, create a functional component that all children within the props like so:
+2. In this file, create a functional component that renders all children within the props like so:
 ```
 {props.children}
 ```